sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 I've divided the rest of the article in more digestible headings in which I pick a topic and talk about strengths/weaknesses of OCaml and Haskell (and sometimes Rust) as of 2023.

-## The lack of ad-hoc polymorphism in OCaml
+## The lack of type classes in OCaml

 Here I generally agree with what osa1 has written in his blogpost I've linked above.

-Lack of ad-hoc polymorphism is truly OCaml's biggest weakness.
+Lack of type classes/traits is truly OCaml's biggest weakness.
 For someone who likes and sometimes even feels "love" for OCaml there is no other way to put it.
 It is a pity that Haskell's class/instance and Rust trait/implements have no real counterparts in OCaml.
 When you have a data structure in any language, you would like to know what "operations" that data structure supports.
 Yes, OCaml does have functors, modules and module signatures.
 They can